How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 How to treat a dry cough in a child?

-Today, if you talk to mummies, you can conclude that the most popular medicine for treating dry cough is Robitussin, which blocks cough reflexes, and Delsim, a special suspension that has a long-term effect.
+Today, if you talk to mothers, you can conclude that the most popular medicine for treating dry cough is the drug “Robitussin”, which blocks cough reflexes, as well as “Delsim” - a special suspension that has a long-term effect.
 Experts say that this drug can relieve a child of a dry cough for about 12 hours.
-In the event that home treatment is chosen, then the most optimal is the use of steam inhalation.
+If selected home treatment, then the most optimal is the use of steam inhalation.
 It must be emphasized that such inhalations should be used with an automatic humidifier.
-Thanks to the action of the cool steam from this hydration, it opens up the nasal passages and noticeably relieves irritation in the throat.
-If parents want to use homeopathic remedies, the following recipe is best.
-Take one spoonful of honey and mix it with a spoonful of freshly squeezed lemon juice.
-And do not forget that during illness, the child must be given as much fluid as possible in order to remove toxins from the body.
-At this time, the child can eat chicken soup, hot tea (as often as possible).
-It is imperative to gargle with warm salted water.
-If the child is over four years old, then he can already be given cough lozenges.
+Thanks to the action of the cool steam that appears from this humidification, it opens the nasal passages and significantly relieves irritation in the throat.
+If parents want to use homeopathic remedies, then it is best to use the following recipe.
+Take one spoon of honey and mix it with a spoon of freshly squeezed lemon juice.
+And do not forget that during illness the child must be given as much fluid as possible to remove toxins from the body.
+At this time the child can eat chicken soup, hot tea(as often as possible).
+Be sure to gargle with warm salted water.
+If the child is over four years old, then he can already be given cough drops.

 Rules for caring for a sick child

 1 The air in the room must be humidified.
 The fact is that dry air leads to attacks of dry cough.
-To do this, you need to do wet cleaning more often, you can hang a wet towel on the battery, or place dishes with hot water everywhere in the room.
+To do this, you need to do wet cleaning more often, you can hang a wet towel on the radiator, or place dishes with hot water everywhere in the room.

 2 It is important that the room is 20-22 0 C.

-3 It is necessary to exclude all irritating odors such as the smell of any smoke (including tobacco), any detergents and all other chemical odors.
+3 It is necessary to exclude all irritating odors, such as the smell of any smoke (including tobacco), any detergents and all other chemical odors.

-7 You can teach your child to breathe warm, moist air.
+7 You can teach your child to inhale warm, moist air.
 To do this, you need to go into the bathroom, close the door tightly behind you, turn on the shower and inhale the moist warm air that will come from it.

 What to do if a child has a dry cough without fever?

-When should you take serious action for a dry cough in a child?
+When should you take serious action when a child has a dry cough?

-In the event that, after following all the recommendations prescribed by your doctor, the child does not have a dry cough, then you need to contact a more narrow specialist - an otolaryngologist.
-If this cough is protracted, then serious laboratory tests are necessary.
-In addition, consultations with a phthisiatrician and a pulmonologist must be appointed.
-Anything can be the reason for such a long dry cough - tuberculosis, pneumonia, bronchial asthma.
-In the event that a prolonged cough occurs in a child in the autumn and spring periods, then it may turn out to be a helminthic invasion, or chronic allergic inflammation.
-In any case, the treatment should be prescribed by specialists.
+If, after following all the recommendations prescribed by your doctor, the child’s dry cough does not go away, then you need to contact a more specialized specialist - an otolaryngologist.
+If this cough is prolonged, then serious laboratory examinations are necessary.
+In addition, consultations with a phthisiatrician and pulmonologist must be scheduled.
+The cause of such a long-term dry cough can be anything - tuberculosis, pneumonia, bronchial asthma.
+If a child has a prolonged cough in the autumn and spring, it may be a helminthic infestation, or chronic allergic inflammation.
+In any case, treatment should be prescribed by specialists.

 A dry cough is a very unpleasant and painful symptom that is characteristic of many respiratory diseases.